trubrics/trubrics-sdk/README.md

 *See a full tutorial on the titanic dataset [here](https://trubrics.github.io/trubrics-sdk/notebooks/titanic-demo.html)*.

 ## Collect user feedback with the FeedbackCollector
 Trubrics feedback components help you to collect feedback on your models with your favourite python library.
-Once feedback has been collected from business users, it is to be translated into validation points to ensure repeatable checking throughout the lifetime of the model.
+Once feedback has been collected from business users, it should be translated into validation points to ensure repeatable checking throughout the lifetime of the model.
 Add the trubrics feedback component to your ML apps now to start collecting feedback:

 <table>
 <tr>